breeev/scapy-music/README.md

 pip install pygame
 pip install numpy
 ```
 You will also need a libcap provider.
-On Windows there is <a href='https://nmap.org/npcap/'>Nmap</a>, but if you installed Wireshark you probably already have it.
+On Windows there is <a href='https://nmap.org/npcap/'>Nmap</a>, but if you installed <a href='https://www.wireshark.org/download.html'>Wireshark</a> you probably already have it.

 # Features
 Get ready to hear computers talk to each other!